resbaz/nectar-cloud-lessons/Planning/Lessons.md

 Anna then wants to edit a file she finds on the remote server.
 Rather than doing this with a command line editor she opts to use a one of the nice friendly GUI editors that she is familiar with.

-##Tasks
+## Tasks

-How to install applications on the server in the NeCTAR cloud, and how to run graphical ones using XWindows over ssh.
+Install applications on the server in the NeCTAR cloud, and then run graphical ones using XWindows over ssh.

-##Covers

-SSH, X-windows, `apt-get install`

-##Concepts
+## Covers

+SSH & X-windows

+## Concepts

 How to install applications on the server, how to use X-windows to run applications that require graphics support.

-##Notes
+Installing and removing applications using the package manager

+## Notes

-##To discuss
+## To discuss

+That this can be slow on poor performing networks...

-##Links for students
+## Links for students

 https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding

-##Supporting material
+## Supporting material

-##Preconditions
+## Preconditions

-* ssh/scp support in a command line shell on the students desktop.
+* ssh/scp support in a command line shell on the students computer.
-* Some disk space.
-* The ability to install XWindows
+* The ability to install XWindows support on the students computer.

-#Lesson VI
+# Lesson VI

 **Topic:** Snapshots, backups and vertical scaling

-##Learning objectives
+## Learning objectives

 By the end of this lesson participants will understand what happens when you make a snapshot of a running instance.
 They will know why snapshots are a somewhat imperfect backup medium.

 They will also see how to scale their machine to a larger one, and of course, shrink it down again.

-##Motivation
+## Motivation

 The ability to make a copy of a running instance confers a whole lot of benefits: the ability to switch to a larger machine if needed, the ability to share copies with others, and to make somewhat imperfect backups.

-##Story
+## Story

 Anna is aware that she needs to make backups of her site: so she chooses to do this using snapshots, even though its not an ideal way of doing this.